Woman composting in home kitchen.

 15. Repair Leaky Faucets

-According to EPA.gov, one faucet that leaks at a rate of one drip per second can waste more than 3,000 gallons per year, which is enough to take more than 180 showers.
-Seal up the leaks in your home with a quick caulk and keep your hard-earned money and unused water from running down the drain.
+According to EPA.gov, a leaky faucet dripping one drop per second can waste more than 3,000 gallons of water a year.
+That’s enough water for more than 180 showers.
+Seal up leaks with a quick caulk and keep your hard-earned money and unused water from running down the drain.

 16. Start Composting

-Composting reduces the amount of natural material you’re sending to the landfills, saving space and resources used to transport waste.
-It also adds nutrients to the soil, benefitting organisms like earthworms that provide a vital role in the health of your garden.
+Composting reduces the amount of natural material you send to landfills, saving space and resources used to transport waste.
+Compost also adds nutrients to the soil, benefitting your garden, earthworms and the Earth.

-There are heaps of how-to videos online for taking your first steps toward composting.
-A great place to start is with a small bin and work your way up as you become more familiar with the process.
+There are heaps of how-to videos online to teach you how to start composting.
+A great place to start is with a small bin and work your way up as you become more comfortable composting.

 17. Start A Vegetable Garden

-Growing your own vegetable garden reduces your carbon footprint by eliminating the trip it takes – and the gas you waste – to get your vegetables or having them delivered to you.
-If you’re new to gardening, start with a few easy vegetables to grow, like leafy greens, root vegetables, tomatoes and cucumbers – all the fixings for a perfect salad.
+Growing a vegetable garden reduces your carbon footprint by eliminating the trip it takes – and the gas it wastes – to get your vegetables or have them delivered to you.
+If you’re new to gardening, start with a few easy vegetables to grow, like leafy greens, root vegetables, tomatoes and cucumbers – all the fixings for a delicious salad.

 18. Reuse Holiday Decorations

-One place homeowners can be more sustainable that’s commonly overlooked is home decoration.
-Some of us change decor with every season, and sometimes that means buying all-new materials every few months.
+Home decoration is a commonly overlooked area where homeowners can be more sustainable.
+Some homeowners change their decor every season and buy new decorations every few months.
 Yes, shopping for new decorations can be fun.
-But the more often you purchase new things, the worse it is for the environment.
-Consider saving season-specific or holiday decorations and reusing them a couple of times before switching them out.
+But constantly purchasing new items is terrible for the environment.
+Consider saving seasonal or holiday decorations and reusing them.

-When it comes to everyday home decor, try to purchase from companies that are known for being environmentally responsible.
-You can also choose to stray away from plastics, and purchase furniture and accessories made from recycled or easily renewable materials like bamboo, hemp and organic cotton.
+When it comes to everyday home decor, try to purchase from companies committed to environmental responsibility.
+Stray away from plastics and purchase furniture and accessories from recycled or easily renewable materials, like bamboo, hemp and organic cotton.

-You could also peruse thrift stores, flea markets and used furniture shops to purchase and rehome used furniture and keep these big items out of the landfill.
-Just make sure you examine each piece for flaws or major damage and check for pests before buying used furniture.
+You can also peruse thrift stores, flea markets and used furniture shops to rehome used furniture and keep these big items out of landfills.
+Just make sure to check for flaws or major damage and check for pests before buying used furniture.

 20. Adopt A Minimalist Mindset

-Switching to a minimalist lifestyle can also help you buy less of the furniture and accessories you don’t really need that clutter up your home anyway.
-By purchasing only what you truly need for your home, you’re reducing the waste you’ll put out later in life, helping you make less of a negative impact on the environment
+Switching to a minimalist lifestyle can help you buy less furniture and accessories and declutter your home.
+By only purchasing what you need, you reduce the waste you’ll put out later in life, helping you make less of a negative impact on the environment.

 21. Conserve Water

-Another green tip for homeowners is to make small changes to help save water at home.
-This can be as simple as turning off the faucet while you brush your teeth or scrub your dishes, taking shorter showers or running the dishwasher or clothes washer only when you have full loads.
+Another green tip for homeowners is to make small changes to help save water.
+It can be as simple as turning off the faucet while you brush your teeth or scrub your dishes, taking shorter showers or only running the dishwasher or clothes washer when you have full loads.

-The Bottom Line: Eco-Friendly Homes Start With You
+The Bottom Line: An Eco-Friendly Home Starts With You

 Jeannette Baum